COVID-19 SAFETY and what about physical and psychological safety and liability?

 100% refund is given for cancellations done within 48 hours of your scheduled appointment.
 For immigration evaluations, 100% refund of your deposit is given if you reschedule or cancel ONE WEEK before your scheduled evaluation.

-For same-day cancellations, no shows, or rescheduling, there is no refund.
+For day before and same-day cancellations, rescheduling, or no shows, there is no refund.
 This helps with commitment and follow through.
 Plus, I cannot schedule last minute with others who need a session.

-If there is a serious or sudden illness, accident, death, or emergency room situation, then 100% refund is given, even for last minute cancellations or no shows.
+If there is a serious sudden illness requiring a doctor’s appointment, accident, death, or emergency room situation, then 100% refund is given, even for last minute cancellations or no shows.
 The honor system applies.

-If it is a regular non emergency illness (i.e. cold or flu) and you believe you or your child is too ill to attend a session, 24-hours notice to reschedule an appointment is fine.
-Again, there is no refund for same day cancellations or rescheduling, except for real emergencies.
+If it is a regular no doctor visit or non-emergency illness (i.e. cold or flu) and you believe you or your child is too ill to attend a session, 24-hours notice to reschedule an appointment is fine.
+You will be given the option to meet virtually.
+Again, there is no refund for day before or same day cancellations or rescheduling, except for doctor visit illnesses, accidents, and emergencies.

 Do you take insurance?